So Long, Farewell: Is The Original Sound Of Music Tour Worth It?

 Best-Camera-For-Travel-20223

-So That’s Where I Know All These Songs From
+So That’s Where I Know These Songs From

 or

-and of course, more recently because of Ariana Grande:
+and of course, more recently, Ariana Grande’s take on

 Sure…those are a few of my favorite things too.